October 1975 Northern Ireland attacks: The attacks

 Later at night four UVF members were killed in Coleraine when the bomb they were transporting exploded prematurely.

 Aftermath

 The next day on 3 October the UVF was once again made a proscribed terrorist organisation.
 Northern Ireland Secretary Merlyn Rees had unbanned the UVF in May 1974 (the same day the ban on Sinn Féin was lifted, a move never extended to the IRA).

-Despite this the UVF were still able to kill Catholic civilians at will for the rest of 1975 and for most of 1976 also.